 SARA is an acronym for the State Authorization Reciprocity Agreement, which is an interstate agreement that allows colleges and universities located in a SARA member state to offer online classes in other SARA member states without needing to obtain authorization to do so from each state individually.
 SARA consists of a national network of member states, districts, and territories that agree to comply with the rules, policies, and procedures set forth by the National Council for State Authorization Reciprocity Agreements (NC-SARA).

-The DHE is now accepting institutional applications to participate in Massachusetts SARA as of Monday, June 18, 2018.
+The DHE is accepting institutional applications to participate in Massachusetts SARA as of Monday, June 18, 2018.
 There are two separate online applications, one for initial applicant institutions, and another for renewing applicant institutions.

 The DHE serves as the Massachusetts state portal entity for SARA.
 As the SARA portal for the Commonwealth, the DHE receives and evaluates institutional SARA applications, administers the student complaint process for students of SARA institutions operating in Massachusetts, and provides support to SARA institutions in Massachusetts.

 Note: all application materials should be submitted via the online application instead of using NC-SARA’s PDF application forms.
 Please do not mail Massachusetts SARA institutional applications to the DHE.

 Last updated: December 21, 2020